 In 1927, the Model T was discontinued from the Ford vehicle lineup and converted to the Model A. This was disastrous simply because for 18 months while the conversion happened, there were no Fords available.

-Then disaster rocked the country: the Depression of 1929.
+Then disaster rocked the country in the form of the Great Depression of 1929.
 Otto P. Graff lost everything he had worked so hard to achieve, and for the first time in a long time the future looked uncertain.
 Otto was able to continue on with the help of Citizen’s Bank and Mr. Edward Burroughs, the bank president.

 With their assistance, Otto was able to weather the financial storm that devastated the country.
 The bank took all the stock in the corporation and held it as Otto earned a weekly salary of $75 and paid the entire amount to the bank.
 This continued until 1948 when the last of it was redeemed by Otto’s persistence and hard work.